 Firstly, has Brexit damaged the market?

 No. If anything it has strengthened the market for investment grade classic motorcycles.
 Machines which are not investment grade are not selling as well as well as before, but the real investment grade ones are increasing in value.
 You can read more about it in this article here.
-Since writing this article, investment grade machines are starting to rise in value, as the pound is weakening.
+Since writing this article, investment grade machines are starting to rise in value at a far faster rate than the pound has been weakening.

 What have customers actually made in terms of profit?

 I started The Motorcycle Broker because a friend asked me to find him motorcycles worth up to £30,000 in 2010.
 He paid £27,000 for a 1979 Laverda Jota, a 1969 Honda CB750K0 sandcast, a Ducati 916 SP, a Honda CBX1000 and a 1978 Ducati 900SS.
-In 2015 his collection is now worth at least £98,500 and all of his profits are completely 100% tax-free.
+In 2017 his collection is now worth at least £133,000 and all of his profits are completely 100% tax-free.
 I purchased a machine in my own private collection for £13,000 in 2012 and sold it for £43,000 in 2015.
-So you can see that the model works and produces very high returns.
+So you can see that the model works and produces very high returns and is clearly one of the best investments around.
 These machines will continue to rise in value due to demographics, as you can read in my article here backed up by hard data and facts.

 Have any customers lost money buying from The Motorcycle Broker

-Do classic motorcycles really offer better returns than London property?
+Do classic motorcycles really offer better returns than London property or mutual funds?

-If you buy the right machines, they are genuine and in the right condition, then yes many do.
+If you buy the right investment grade classic motorcycles, they are genuine and in the right condition, then yes many do.
 Just look at the example above.
-And they are less hassle than renting property and loads more fun than a banking product or stocks and shares.
+And they are less hassle than renting property and loads more fun to ride and own.
+They are far more interesting than a share in a mutual fund.

 Classic cars and classic motorcycles

 Just look at classic cars to see where classic motorcycles are heading.
-You can fit fifteen classic motorcycles in the same space that one decent sized classic car takes up.
+You can fit eight classic motorcycles in the same space that one decent sized classic car takes up.
 In 2008 Chris Evans bought his 1959 Ferrari GTO for a record £5.6M.
 He reportedly sold it a few years ago for £18M.
-No wonder he’s smiling, he tripled his money in a few years and all of it, every penny, was tax-free!
+No wonder he’s smiling, he tripled his investment in a few years and all of it, every penny, was a tax-free investment!
 Just like a classic motorcycle.
 There are many reasons why these baby boomer classic motorcycles will rocket in value over the coming years, and are already offering fantastic tax-free returns.
 See more about this on the page on this site classic motorcycle investment.

 Some ROI Charts